Don (franchise)

-Don is an Indian media franchise, centered on Don, a fictional Indian underworld boss.
+Don is an Indian Hindi-language media franchise, centered on Don, a fictional Indian underworld boss.
 The franchise originates from the 1978 Hindi-language action thriller film Don.
-In 2006, a remake series began, with the release of Don: The Chase Begins Again.
-Its sequel was released in 2011, entitled Don 2.
-A second sequel Don 3 has been announced.
+Due to pan India films not being the norm in those days, separate remakes such as Yugandhar (1979), Billa (1980) and Shobhraj (1986) were released in South Indian languages.
+In 2006, the franchisee was rebooted, with the release of Don: The Chase Begins Again.
+Its sequel was released in 2011, titled Don 2.
+A second sequel, Don 3, has been announced.
 It has also been expanded to comics and video games.
+The reboot series also had South Indian remakes such as the Tamil films Billa (2007) and Billa II (2012) and the Telugu film Billa (2009).

-The original film was written by Salim–Javed (Salim Khan and Javed Akhtar), directed by Chandra Barot, and stars Amitabh Bachchan in the title role.
+The original film was written by Salim–Javed (Salim Khan and Javed Akhtar), directed by Chandra Barot, and starred Amitabh Bachchan in the title role.
 The remake series was created by Javed Akhtar and his son Farhan Akhtar, with Shah Rukh Khan starring in the title role.
-Other actors who have starred in the remake series include Priyanka Chopra, Boman Irani, and Om Puri.
+Other actors who have played the character include N. T. Rama Rao in Yugandhar (1979), Rajinikanth in Billa (1980), Mohanlal in Shobhraj (1986), Ajith Kumar in Billa (2007) and Billa II (2012) and Prabhas in Billa (2009).
 Don is one of the highest-grossing Indian film franchises.

-In the original film, the plot revolves around Vijay, a lookalike of Don who is asked to masquerade as him by a law enforcement officer.
-In the remake series, the plot revolves around Don himself.
-Don also has a number of South Indian remakes and spin-offs, including the Billa series, consisting of three Tamil films and a Telugu remake, as well as another Telugu remake and a Malayalam remake.
+The 1991 Pakistani film Cobra also draws inspiration from Don.